EGA-archive/beacon2-ri-tools/README.md

 Then execute the following commands:

     docker build -t crg/beacon2_ri:latest . # build the container (~1.1G)

+**IMPORTANT:** Docker containers are fully isolated.
+If you think you'll have to mount a volume to the container please read the section [Mounting Volumes](#readme-md-mounting-volumes) before proceeding further.

     docker run -tid --name beacon2-ri-tools crg/beacon2_ri:latest # run the image detached docker ps  # list your containers, beacon2-ri-tools should be there docker exec -ti beacon2-ri-tools bash # connect to the container interactively

-_NB:_ Docker containers are fully isolated.
-If you need the mount a volume to the container please use the following syntax (`-v host:container`).
-Find an example below (note that you need to change the paths to match yours):

-    docker run -tid --volume /media/mrueda/4TBA:/4TB --name beacon2-ri-tools crg/beacon2_ri:latest

 After the `docker exec` command, you will land at `/usr/share/beacon-ri/`, then execute: